 Our top Caribbean islands for sailing

-It’s not just the Mediterranean that has reopened for sailing vacations; prime Caribbean sailing destinations and international flight routes are also waking up.
-We’ve shared our top Caribbean islands for sailing that are open to visitors right now.
-These islands offer amazing cruising grounds within their borders, so you can plan a fun-packed, exciting itinerary.
+We’ve shared our top Caribbean islands for sailing and these islands offer amazing cruising grounds within their borders, so you can plan a fun-packed, exciting itinerary.

 Our top Caribbean islands for sailing are bursting with history, coral reefs for snorkeling, hikes ashore, beaches perfect for quiet strolls and swimming and an exciting food scene.
 There’s just no need to cross any borders when there is this much to entertain you locally.

-For the foodies, we’ve taken a look at where to eat in the Caribbean during COVID.
+For the foodies, we’ve taken a look at where to eat in the Caribbean.
 Many restaurants are ready to welcome you and waiting to serve mouth-watering Caribbean flavors to accompany your vacation.
 From tacos at relaxed beach bars to fine-dining restaurants, we’ve got the lowdown on who is open to enhance your Caribbean sailing experience*.

 US Virgin Islands